callchain/calld/src/call/overlay/README.md

     through the configuration.
 These headers will be transmitted in the corresponding request or response messages.

-# Ripple Clustering #
+# Call Clustering #

-A cluster consists of more than one Ripple server under common administration that share load information, distribute cryptography operations, and provide greater response consistency.
+A cluster consists of more than one Call server under common administration that share load information, distribute cryptography operations, and provide greater response consistency.